-This brochure describes the benefits of the Mail Handlers Benefit Plan (MHBP).
-The National Postal Mail Handlers Union, AFL-CIO, a division of LIUNA, has entered into a contract (CS1146) with the United States Office of Personnel Management as authorized by the Federal Employees Health Benefit law.
+This brochure describes the benefits of the Mail Handlers Benefit Plan (MHBP) under contract (CS1146) between The National Postal Mail Handlers Union, AFL-CIO, a division of LIUNA and the United States Office of Personnel Management as authorized by the Federal Employees Health Benefit law.
 This plan is underwritten by First Health Life & Health Insurance Company (a wholly owned subsidiary of Aetna Inc.).
 Claims Administration Corp, a wholly owned subsidiary of Aetna, Inc. administers the Plan.
 Customer service may be reached at 800-694-9901 and through our website www.MHBP.com.
 The address for the administrative offices is: